Panenco/node-course/content-module3.md

 		useExpressServer(this.host, {
 			// Link the express host to routing-controllers
 			cors: {
-				origin: '*', // Allow all origins, any application on any url can call our api.
+				origin: "*", // Allow all origins, any application on any url can call our api.
 This is why we also added the `cors` package.
 				credentials: true,
-				exposedHeaders: ['x-auth'], // Allow the header `x-auth` to be exposed to the client.
+				exposedHeaders: ["x-auth"], // Allow the header `x-auth` to be exposed to the client.
 This is needed for the authentication to work later.
 			},
 			controllers, // Provide the controllers.
 Currently this won't work yet, first we need to convert the Route to a routing-controllers controller.
 			defaultErrorHandler: false, // Disable the default error handler.
 We will handle errors through papi later.
-			routePrefix: '/api', // Map all routes to the `/api` path.
+			routePrefix: "/api", // Map all routes to the `/api` path.
-			authorizationChecker: getAuthenticator('jwtSecretFromConfigHere'), // Tell routing-controllers to use the papi authentication checker
+			authorizationChecker: getAuthenticator("jwtSecretFromConfigHere"), // Tell routing-controllers to use the papi authentication checker
 		});
 	}